Engineering — 6 min

 Manage invoicing and payments in one click

-Local labor laws and guidelines are often subject to change, which means that you need to frequently reassess your contractor relationships from a legal point of view.
+Local labor laws and guidelines are often subject to change, which means you need to frequently reassess your contractor relationships from a legal point of view.
 As well as creating compliance risk, law changes can affect your payroll.

 For instance, one of your contractors might be based in a country that only recognizes short-term independent contractor arrangements.
 After a certain period, the local labor authority will require you to convert the contractor into an employee.
 If you’re unaware of this law, you can easily run into serious legal and tax issues.